Julia Gasper: English Democrats: 2014–2016

-Disillusioned with UKIP, Gasper switched her allegiance to the English Democrats.
+Disillusioned with UKIP, Gasper defected to the English Democrats.
+In the May 2014 European Parliamentary elections, she stood as the party's candidate for the South East England region, gaining the votes of 0.76% of the electorate (17,771 votes).
+In August, she then stood as the English Democrat candidate in a by-election for the Quarry and Risinghurst seat on the Oxford City Council, coming last with 43 votes.
+In the May 2016 local election, Gasper retained her seat as parish councillor for Risinghurst and Sandhills.

-In April 2014, she declared there were far too many gay people in the Houses of Parliament, deeming this a "violation of democracy".
-Claiming that only 1.5% of the population was gay, she stated this could justify no more than ten gay MPs, far less than the hundreds that she alleged existed.
-In the same post, she called for the gay networking and dating app Grindr to be banned as a threat to "public health".
-Questioned by the BBC, the English Democrats' party spokesman Steve Uncles defended Gasper's "personal opinion", which he claimed was based on a traditional, Christian understanding of sexuality, adding that she was "factually correct" in her claims regarding the number of homosexuals in Parliament.
-Conversely, her statistics were dismissed as "absurd" by the Oxford University Student Union's LGBT representative; they characterised Gasper's comments as representing evidence of the continuing existence of those with "alarming prejudices" who "wish to actively discriminate against LGBTQ people".
+Gasper's comments on LGBT issues continued to attract press attention.
+In April 2014, BBC News reported on her claim that, out of the 650 Members of Parliament (MPs), several hundred were gay and that this was a "violation of democracy".
+In the same post, she called for the gay dating app Grindr to be banned as a public health risk.
+Questioned by the BBC, the English Democrats' spokesman Steve Uncles defended Gasper, claiming that she was "factually correct" regarding the number of gay MPs.
+Conversely, her statistics were dismissed as "absurd" by the Oxford University Student Union's LGBT representative, who further criticised Gasper's "alarming prejudices".

-The following month, Gasper commented on the resignation of Brendan Eich as CEO of Mozilla after it was revealed that he had financially supported a group campaigning to prevent the legal recognition of same-sex marriage in California.
+The following month, Gasper commented on Brendan Eich's resignation as CEO of Mozilla after it was revealed that he had financially supported campaigns against same-sex marriage in California.
 Gasper claimed Eich had been "victimised by a queer mafia that takes a vindictive pleasure in bullying and abusing people" and that this "Homo fascism is a threat to fundamental human rights."
-Among those she accused of contributing to this campaign were US President Barack Obama, British Prime Minister David Cameron, Deputy Prime Minister Nick Clegg, the Labour Party, the United Nations, the European Union, Amnesty International, the Archbishop of Canterbury Justin Welby, the Bishop of Buckingham Alan Wilson, Pope Francis, the actor Daniel Radcliffe, all European and American universities, and media such as The Guardian, The Daily Mail, and The Huffington Post.
-The following day, she condemned World AIDS Day as a celebration of HIV/AIDS and homosexuality, claiming it "congratulates" people for "spreading the disease".
-Some days later she claimed that in campaigning for legal recognition of same-sex marriage, "queer thugs and gangsters" had "used violence, threats, censorship, abuse, and every form of dirty tactic".
+Among those she deemed part of this campaign were US President Barack Obama, British Prime Minister David Cameron, Deputy Prime Minister Nick Clegg, the Labour Party, the United Nations, the European Union, Amnesty International, the Archbishop of Canterbury Justin Welby, the Bishop of Buckingham Alan Wilson, Pope Francis, the actor Daniel Radcliffe, all European and American universities, and media such as The Guardian, The Daily Mail, and The Huffington Post.
+A day later, she condemned World AIDS Day, claiming that it celebrated HIV/AIDS and homosexuality.
+The following week, she described campaigners for same-sex marriage as "queer thugs and gangsters" who "used violence, threats, censorship, abuse, and every form of dirty tactic".
 She hoped that "a twinge of guilt... kills them".

 "So-called 'hate-crimes' you refer to in Russia, Uganda etc are frauds.
 Yes, frauds.
 Matthew Shepard was a fraud, David Kato was a fraud, gay-burning in Uganda is a fraud [...] they're all frauds."